 Here is how their day played out.
-As they are eating breakfast, he would ask, “Can we go lay down?”
+As they were eating breakfast, he would ask, “Can we go lay down?”

 “Sure, right after we wash the breakfast dishes.
 Can you help me?”
 He would dry the dishes with her.

-Twenty minutes later, he asks the same question.
-“Sure, right after we do this laundry.
+Twenty minutes later, he would ask the same question.
+Her response: “Sure, right after we do this laundry.
 Can you help me?”

 The wife would never say no, she simply redirected him and combined every verbal response with a physical act of love or support: a hug or a squeeze of his hand.

 Part of their routine was a nap every afternoon.
 When they lay down together, he would make romantic overtures.
-She would tell him that she has her period and can’t have intercourse because she feels sore, but she is fine with kissing and cuddling.
-This response usually works, and he winds up falling asleep.
+She would tell him that she had her period and could not have intercourse because she felt sore, but she would be happy with kissing and cuddling.
+This response usually worked, and he often dozed off immediately after laying beside her.

-Once he falls asleep, she gets up and lets him continue to doze.
-For some reason, he does not introduce any sexual requests for the rest of the day until after dinner, and she uses the same strategies until bedtime.
+Once he fell asleep, she would get out of bed and let him continue to doze.
+For some reason, he did not introduce any sexual requests for the rest of the day until after dinner, and she used the same strategies until bedtime.

 The reality is, we are all sexual beings and we all want to feel wanted and loved.